jamedeus/micropython-smarthome/CLI/readme.md

 * Django backend address: The [web frontend](frontend/README.md) base URL (optional)
     * If set changes made in the web frontend will automatically sync to CLI and vice versa

-The settings are stored in `CLI/cli_config.json`.
-To change these settings later run `smarthome_cli.py` and select `Settings` at the main menu.
+These can be changed at any time by calling `smarthome_cli` and selecting `Settings` at the main menu.

+Settings are stored in `cli_config.json` inside your site-packages directory (this will be moved somewhere that makes more sense eventually).

 ### Advanced